 Outdoor ceremonies are particularly popular and, if you choose to host your ceremony in your garden, you can add your own decorations such as a decorative arch, garlands, candles, bunting, and fairy lights.

 Of course!
 Children can take part in the ceremony by giving a reading, singing, or participating in a symbolic act such as a sand-blending ceremony or a handfasting.
+When you renew wedding vows you can choose who you want to be there on the day and who you want to be part of the ceremony.
+It’s flexible and can be made to suit you and your family.

 They are!
 All our wedding celebrants conduct same-sex weddings and vow renewals, so you don’t need to ask — it’s a given.